TheRealFlyingCoder/2020-React/README.md

 **The Tools**

-wiht 2020 comes a whole wealth of tooling options for React, the ones i
+It's 2020 and there are a whole wealth of tooling options for React, but these are the staples for every project I work on.

 ✔️ Typescript - Because I can't trust you to code alone
 ✔️ Emotion.js - Imagine if CSS got better?
 Now here we are.
 ✔️ Prettier/Eslint/Stylelint - Don't you dare touch these configs